JackGee/graftergrads/README.md

 Graftergrads - Hardworking Undergraduates

 <b>1: Description</b><br>
 Graftergrads is a project that I have made which is powered by Polymer and Firebase.
 It's fundamental use is for the class of Digital Media 2017 at Canterbury Christ Church University (CCCU) to have a profile to showcase themselves in a professional environment.
+It's optimized use is for the mobile environment and the reasons why are listed in the features section of this readme.
 The decision to use polymer as Graftergrads's main library comes down to a few things.<br>
 Firstly, as a student, I find it pivotal to try and keep up to date with the latest technologies and/or new concepts to adopt into my own work.
 I feel it demonstrates that I am always keen to learn, which in web development's very nature is a requirement.<br>
 Secondly, the technology and features that are loaded into Polymer is very exciting, and I for one am an advocate of Progressive Web App's to take charge in the future to allow the internet to flourish into a great experience for any environment.<br>
 And lastly, after some general research online about Polymer, I found it in my best interest to attend the Polymer Summit held in London.
 The summit really paved the way for me to make Polymer and Firebase my firm choice in development for this project.
 Watching the team behind Chrome, Polymer and Firebase talk about the potential of the Internet using their tools with such passion resonated with me.